Best Renter and Apartment Security Systems

-By contrast, a basic equipment package from Vivint costs $549.
+By contrast, a starter equipment package from Vivint costs $599.

-Some big-name providers like Protect America will give you a free basic system when you sign up for a monitoring contract.
+Some other providers, like Protect America, will give you a free basic system when you sign up for a monitoring contract.
 But the key word there is “contract.”
 You’re locked in for anywhere from one to five years, depending on the provider.
 And if you want out early, you might have to pay some serious penalty fees.

 You don’t have to get professional monitoring from SimpliSafe.
-But if you don’t, no one will call the police if someone breaks into your house.
+But if you don’t, no one will call the police for you if someone breaks into your house.

 SimpliSafe has a local alarm (also known as a loud siren), that will hopefully scare off any intruder who trips the sensors.
 But if you want someone to watch your system and call the authorities for you, you need a monitoring package.
 Otherwise, you might not know there was an alarm for hours (or days, if you’re out of town).

 We do think it’s weird—and, frankly, a little ridiculous—that SimpliSafe doesn’t give you mobile app access without its top-tier monitoring plan.
 If you don’t want to rely on the siren but do want to self-monitor your system, mobile app control is pretty vital.